About Noxen

 What you can rely on

 - Your scan data is yours.
-Findings live in your local SwiftData store and sync to your private iCloud account.
+Findings live in your local SwiftData store on your Mac.
 Noxen has no servers that see your scans.

 - Your SSH keys are yours.
 Keys are read from your existing